nerwuuus/portfolio-projects/README.md

 # General information
-This branch includes a selection of files/reports I made while completing Alex the Analyst's and Luke Barousse Tableau and Power BI courses on YouTube.
+This branch includes a selection of files/reports I made while completing Alex the Analyst's and Luke Barousse's Tableau and Power BI courses on YouTube.

 ## Power BI
-These projects were a journey through key Power BI and Tableu features.
+These projects were a journey through key Power BI and Tableau features.
 I mastered:

 -   **Data Transformation (ETL) with Power Query:** Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.
 -   **Implicit Measures:** Formulated measures to derive key insights and KPIs like `Median Yearly Salary` and `Job Count`.